AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/stream-views/stream-views-concept.md

 For information about setting up a stream view, see [Get started with stream views](xref:gsStreamviews).

-For more information about types, see [Types](xref:sdsTypes).

-**NOTE:** In rare cases, you might want to use a stream view to permanently change a stream's type.
-For more information, see [Streams](xref:sds-streams#update-stream-type).

 ### <a name="streamviews-pi-server"></a>PI Server counterpart

 While there is no direct counterpart for stream views in PI Server, the closest analog is the PI point data reference in PI AF.
 Like stream views, PI point data references allow you to give a friendly name and unit of measure on top of an existing PI point, effectively viewing it in a different way.
 PI point data references do not alter the underlying PI point, just as stream views do not change the source stream or type in the Sequential Data Store.